tamirwaleed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates an empty file named hello
 5-execute adds execution permission to hello 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+6-multiple_permissions that adds execution permission to the owner, the group owner and the other users, to the file hello